Which of the following formulas is used to find gravitational pot... | Study Prep in Pearson+

 Identify the physical quantity you want to find, which in this case is gravitational potential energy.

-Recall that gravitational potential energy is the energy stored by an object due to its position in a gravitational field, typically near the Earth's surface.
+Recall that gravitational potential energy (U) is the energy stored by an object due to its position in a gravitational field, typically relative to some reference point such as the ground.

 Use the formula for gravitational potential energy, which relates mass (m), gravitational acceleration (g), and height (h):